saidvandeklundert/saidvandeklundert.github.io/_posts/2020-6-11-juniper-shell-command.md

 The <b>ss.open</b> and <b>ss.close</b> are used to open and close the connection to the device.
 The <b>ss.run</b> method will send a command to the device and return a tuple that contains two items.
 The first item will be <b>True</b> in case the shell command was executed successfully, and <b>False</b> otherwise.
 The second item contains the command output that the device returns.

-The connection has a default timeout set to 30.
 In case you are dealing with a command that takes a long time to complete, you can pass a timeout value along with the run method.
 Let try this out by running a command that takes some time to complete.
 The log messages that are accessible via <b>show log messages</b> are stored in <b>/var/log/messages</b>.
 Unless they recently rolled over, chances are this file contains quite some lines.
 Let's look at the content of this log file using the following script:

 ```python
 from jnpr.junos.utils.start_shell import StartShell